maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   GtkWidget*          hildon_touch_selector_new           (void);

-Creates a new empty :class:`HildonTouchSelector` .
+Creates a new empty :class:`TouchSelector` .

 :returns:
-  a new :class:`HildonTouchSelector` .
+  a new :class:`TouchSelector` .

 .. versionadded 2.2